-In Zimbabwe at the turn of the century, Christian leaders were coming under increasing pressure because of their criticism of the authoritarian rule of President Robert Mugabe.
-The church were one of the few remaining democratic spaces in the country, but even they were facing growing threats.
+In Zimbabwe at the turn of the century, Christian leaders were coming under increasing pressure because of their criticism of President Robert Mugabe’s authoritarian rule.
+The Church was one of the few remaining democratic spaces in the country, but even its leaders were facing growing threats.

 Radio Netherlands, the Dutch International Service, presents “Under Siege: God’s men in Zimbabwe”.
 Because of the severe restrictions placed on foreign journalists, Eric Beauchemin traveled undercover to Zimbabwe.